Alexanderms36/DokuSketch_testtask/README.md

 The repository provides the functions in `function.py`:

 1. **draw_plots(json_path)**:
-   - Reads a JSON file and generates plots that are comparing floor and ceiling statistics.
+   - Reads a JSON file and generates plots that are comparing floor and ceiling statistics
-   - Plots are saved in a folder named `/plots/`.
+   - Plots are saved in a folder named `/plots/`

 2. **generate_statistics(df)**:
-   - Computes and prints mean, max, and min errors for floor and ceiling data.
+   - Computes and prints mean, max, and min errors for floor and ceiling data
-   - Generates bar plots for average mean errors and max/min errors per room.
+   - Generates bar plots for average mean errors and max/min errors per room

 3. **draw_anomalies(df, anomaly_threshold)**:
-   - Detects and plots rooms with anomalies based on a specified threshold for differences between floor and ceiling mean values.
+   - Detects and plots rooms with anomalies based on a specified threshold for differences between floor and ceiling mean values

 ### Running the Script

-You can generate plots and perform analysis by simply running the following:
+You can generate plots and perform analysis by running the following:

 ```py
 from function import draw_plots